laboon/infsci2955/deliverables/deliverable4/deliverable4.md

 * The name of the student
 * The title "CS 1699 - DELIVERABLE 4: Performance Testing Conway's Game of Life"

 There is no need to print out the code.
-It should be issued as a PR against the original repo BY THE BEGINNING OF CLASS.
+A fork with the fixed method should be on GitHub by the beginning of class..

 In order to determine the "hot spots" of the application, you will need to run a profiler such as VisualVM (included with the JDK).
 Using a profiler, determine a method you can use to measurably increase the speed of the application without modifying behavior.
 You may wish to use "time" or a similar command to ensure that you have in fact reduced the amount of time necessary to execute n iterations of the World.